How much does a PCR test for coronavirus cost?

 What should I do if my PCR test is positive?

-If the result of your PCR test is positive, you will need to be placed in isolation at home until you recover.
-Of course, you won’t be able to travel.
-A health service investigation will be carried out to trace possible contact cases in your environment and encourage them to get tested.
+If the result of your PCR test is positive, you will be placed in isolation at home until you recover.
+Of course, you will not be able to travel.
+An investigation by the health services will be carried out to trace possible contact cases in your entourage, to encourage them to get tested.
 If you test negative, you have not been in contact with the virus.
-You can get on with your life as normal, unless instructed to do so by the approved persons who supervised your test.
-Of course, stay alert.
+You can get on with your life as normal, unless you receive instructions from the people who supervised your test.
+Of course, remain vigilant.

 Does my Mondassur insurance cover PCR or serological tests for Covid-19?

-This depends on the insurance you have taken out and the context of your test.
+This depends on the insurance policy taken out and the context of your test.
 For Mondassur travel insurance, this type of preventive test will not be covered.

 For more comprehensive insurance, such asGoldExpat expatriate insurance, Covid-19 tests are covered by your policy as long as you have a medical prescription requiring you to undergo testing.